 With so much more to explore in Winchester though, I had little time to rest in the garden.
 Munching on an ice cream I decided it was only right to finish it before entering the grand old stonework of Winchester Cathedral (tel 01962 857200).
 Begun in 1079 by the Normans, the cathedral today covers 162m of the city’s centre and is a sight to behold.
 I’ve seen many houses of God when travelling at home and abroad but when it comes to coupling scale with aesthetics, few can rival it.
 Inside, the majesty continues and there I stood, feeling pea-sized as I gazed up at the decoration adorning the distant, vaulted ceilings.

-This site is an excellent for a family holiday or simply as a …
+This caravan site in Fareham, Hampshire, is an excellent for …

 Great base for visiting and enjoying numerous attractions that …

 But what I really wanted to see was the crypt.
 So, after handing over my entrance fee, I made a beeline underground, walking past the novelist Jane Austen’s tomb along the way.
 At various times during the year, the crypt floods and it was with this knowledge that the sculptor Anthony Gormley created his statue, ‘Sound II’.

 When I visited it stood surrounded by water, which mirrored the sculpture’s meditative form.
 Down in the crypt, with silence filling the empty spaces between the arched columns, Gormley’s statue was at once unnerving and inspiring and I found it a beautiful and pleasantly unexpected work of art.